Chris Attoh: Personal life

+Attoh's personal life has been marked by both triumphs and tragedies.
+His marriage to Bettie Jennifer, an American businesswoman, ended in tragedy when she was fatally shot in 2019.
+This event thrust Attoh into the international spotlight.
+He continues to honor her memory while maintaining his focus on his career and personal growth.

 He was previously married to Damilola Adegbite, but was reported to be divorced in September 2017.
-He remarried on Saturday 6 October 2018 to Bettie Jennifer, a US-based businesswoman at a private ceremony in Accra.
+He remarried on Saturday, 6 October 2018, to Bettie Jennifer, a US-based businesswoman, at a private ceremony in Accra.